pingcap/tiflow/docs/design/2022-01-20-ticdc-mq-sink-multiple-topics.md

 #### Downgrade compatibility

-The new configuration is not recognized by the old TiCDC, so you need to downgrade after remove the changefeed.
+The new configuration is not recognized by the old TiCDC, so you need to remove the changefeed before downgrading.

 ### Benchmark Tests